hubiinetwork/nahmii-contracts/docs/test/TestAuthorizableServable.md

 1. **service** *of type `address`*

-    > The address of the registered service contract
+    > The address of the concerned registered service

 2. **action** *of type `string`*

-    > The name of the action to be enabled
+    > The concerned service action

 ---
-### isRegisteredService(address)
+### isRegisteredActiveService(address)
 >
->Gauge whether a service contract is registered
+>Gauge whether a service contract is registered and active

-**Execution cost**: less than 960 gas
+**Execution cost**: No bound available

 **Attributes**: constant